r1k0/kigen/README.rst

 Non Portage support
 ~~~~~~~~~~~~~~~~~~~

-KIGen kernel works on Debian and Arch with no support for color (but who cares?).
+kgen works on Debian and Arch with no support for color (but who cares?).
-KIGen initramfs could work too.
+igen could fully work too except for --splash that currently uses splashutils from Portage.
+It is planned to support --splash on Debian and Arch too.
 KIGen is not meant (for now) to be installed on non Portage systems but will in the future.

 If you provide a custom /linuxrc file for Debian's initramfs, KIGen should in theory work its way through.

 Portage systems kernel boot options